Simple Bench Made From 2×4’s

-Look at this scrumptious perfectly weathered BLUE deck wood.
+Look at this scrumptious, perfectly weathered BLUE deck wood.

 Louie learned very quickly that he couldn’t escape the new deck!

-The little scrap piece at the end is a guide.
-I made the simple bench so that it would have an overhang the width of a 2x4 thickness.
-While I had my box laid out, I put a 2x4 on each of the 4 sides to measure to see if everything was going to fit correctly.
+I made the simple bench so that it would have an overhang the width of a 2×4 thickness.
+While I laid my box out, I put a 2×4 on each of the four sides to measure to see if everything would fit correctly.

 The seat slats are 11 inches long.
 You can see here that it is resting on the scrap piece, allowing the overhang I wanted.

 All the slats were attached first.
 I screwed the end one on, then used glue and my nail gun to attach the rest of the slats.
-When I got to the last one (the other end) I used screws again.
+When I got to the last one (the other end), I used screws again.
 Nail guns are great for a temporary hold until you can secure the wood permanently with screws.

 DIY Murphy BedThe DIY Village